buttonsrtoys/mvvm_plus/README.md

 MVVM+ is a lightweight Flutter implementation of MVVM, plus support for sharing business logic across widgets.

-MVVM+ is an implementation of MVVM that extends ChangeNotifiers for its Model, View Model, and Property classes, so will be familiar to most Flutter developers.
+MVVM+ extends ChangeNotifier for its Model, View Model, and Property classes, so will be familiar to most Flutter developers.

 ## Model-View-View Model (MVVM)

-As with all MVVM implementations, MVVM+ organizes responsibilities into a UI group (called the * View*), a group for business logic associated with the View (called the *View Model*), and a group for business logic that spans two or more View Models (called the *Model*):
+As with all MVVM implementations, MVVM+ organizes UI into an object called the View.
+The business logic associated with the View is organized into an object called the View Model.
+And states that span two or more View Models are organized into one or more Models.

 ![mvvm flow](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmFlow.png)

 States are mutated in the View Model and the Model, but not the View.
-With MVVM+, the View is a Flutter widget and the View Model and Model are Dart models.
+With MVVM+, the View is a Flutter widget and the View Model and Model are Dart models that extend ChangeNotifier.

 MVVM+ goals: